flicstar/editing-codes/README.md

 Editing shouldn't be a black box.
 These codes communicate the rationale behind a suggested edit, based on a specific writing guideline.

 When reviewing a written piece of content, use a code to support your editorial comment or suggestion.
-Link back here if you want the writer to understand more about the  guideline underlying a particular code.

 ## How to use the codes

 They are organized into four [editing phases](phases.md) and help you edit consistently.

-See the [Editing codes quick start quide](https://openstrategypartners.com/editing-codes-quick-start-guide) to learn how to use the codes when you're editing.
+See the [How-to Guide](guide.md) to learn how to use the codes when you're editing.

 ## Contributing to the codes